Higher torsion and secondary transfer of unipotent bundles: Composition of secondary transfers

-In this section we prove Theorems \ref{MAIN2 THM} and \ref{HMAIN2-THM}.
 Our strategy will be as follows.
-First, in (\ref{SECCOMPRATTRIV-LEMMA}) and (\ref{SECCOMPPROD-LEMMA}) we show that Theorem \ref{HMAIN2-THM} holds in two special cases.
-Then we will use an argument of Igusa to show that the general statement of (\ref{HMAIN2-THM}) follows from these special cases.
+First, in (\ref{SECCOMPRATTRIV-LEMMA}) and (\ref{SECCOMPPROD-LEMMA}) we show that Theorem \ref{HMAIN2-THM} holds in two special cases, and then we will use an argument of Igusa to show that its general statement follows from these special cases.
 Finally, we will show that essentially the same reasoning can be used to obtain a proof of Theorem \ref{MAIN2 THM}.

 \begin{lemma} Let $p\colon E\to B$, $q\colon D \to E$ be unipotent fibrations with fibers $F_{p}$ and $F_{q}$ respectively.
 If $\tilde H_{\ast}(F_{q}) = 0$ then

 \end{lemma}

 \begin{proof} Let $F_{pq}$ denote the fiber of $pq$.
 Recall (\ref{ASEC TRANSFER DEF}) that the map $\wh((pq)^{!})$ is defined by the diagram